BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

 \paragraph{Low-resolution temperature-plus-polarization likelihood} From step 2 above, we typically have a sample set of $\mathcal{O}(10^4)$ CMB-only samples, each corresponding to one possible combination of TOD, foreground and high-$\ell$ CMB parameters.
 Clearly, the information contained in this sample set may be combined into an effective CMB likelihood in many different ways, each with its own algorithmic advantages and disadvantages.
 For instance, they could form the basis of a highly robust cross-spectrum estimator, by analysing two halves of the data set at a time, and cross-correlating the resulting CMB map; for a recent example of such cross-spectrum approach applied to the \Planck\ data, see, e.g., \citet{planck2016-l05}.

-However, since our main goal of this paper is to introduce the end-to-end Bayesian approach as such, rather than deriving the most sensitive CMB likelihood possible, we prefer in this paper to stay as close as possible to the exact Bayesian solution.
+However, since our main goal of this work is to introduce a statistically well-motivated end-to-end Bayesian approach, we prefer to stay as close as possible to the exact Bayesian solution.
 And, practically speaking, that corresponds most closely to a Gaussian multivariate distribution on the form,

 where $\hat{\s}_{\mathrm{CMB}}$ represents a CMB-plus-noise map and $\N$ is its corresponding effective noise covariance map.\footnote{We note that this expression does not correspond to the exact Bayesian solution, strictly speaking, because the true uncertainty of a given pixel may be non-Gaussian due to the presence of both foregrounds and TOD corrections.
 To account for this, cosmological parameters should ideally be sampled within the full-resolution Gibbs chain, for instance using the algorithms proposed by \citet{racine:2016}; this, however, is left for future work, and we adopt a Gaussian approximation for now.} Since we at this point have access to a full ensemble of low-resolution CMB samples that span the full allowed posterior volume, we may estimate these quantities as